SqrtMinusOne/sqrtminusone.github.io/content/configs/Mail.md

 |-----------------|
 | offlineimap     |

 [OfflineIMAP](https://github.com/OfflineIMAP/offlineimap) is a program that can synchronize IMAP mailbox and Maildir.
 Lieer does everything by itself, but my pirate Exchange IMAP needs this program.
-There is also [isync](https://isync.sourceforge.io/), but I had some weird issues with duplicate UIDs, which don't occur for OfflineIMAP.
+There is also [isync](https://isync.sourceforge.io/), but there I had some weird issues with duplicate UIDs, which don't occur for OfflineIMAP.

 I have a few options for setting a username and password.
-First, I can run `pass` in `remotepasswordeval`, and this is fine, but it will keep by keyring unlocked because I want to run `offlineimap` every couple of minutes.
+First, I can run `pass` in `remotepasswordeval`, and while this will work, it will keep my keyring unlocked because I want to run `offlineimap` every couple of minutes.

 Another option is to use noweb and not push the file below to the version control.
 Then I have a plaintext password of email on my computer, but I think it's a lesser evil than the entire keyring.